#DRStart#

 CHANGE IN THE NATURE OF BUSINESS

-to the MGM Healthcare Private Limited.
-Consequent to the sale of business operation, the
+Consequent to the sale of its business operations in the FY 2024-25,

 STOCK OPTIONS AND CAPITAL STRUCTURE